wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 ![vscode](img/vscode.png)

-Navigate to the *how-long* (or the folder with your project name) using the left panel and along side to the `__init__.py`, create a `how-long.py` file.
+Open the *how-long* folder (or the one with your project name) using the left panel and alongside to `__init__.py`, create a `how-long.py` file.
 In the bottom left corner you'll see the current Python Environment:

 ![python version](img/python-code.png)

-Click it and a list of available Python installation will display.
+Click it and a list of available Python Environments will display.
 Choose the one that has the name of your project in it:

 ![choose python](img/choose-environment.png)